jackchinski/jackchinski/README.md

 ### Hi, my name is Marcin 👋
 - 📚 I'm a student at the University of Toronto pursuing a Bachelor of Information Degree
 - 📍 I'm originally from Poland 🇵🇱 but now living in Canada 🇨🇦
-- 🌱 I’m currently learning these new things: R for data science, Figma for web/mobile design
+- 🌱 I’m currently learning: R for data science, Figma for web/mobile design
 - ⌨️ Keyboard Specs: Royal Kludge 84 + Akko Jelly Black Switches + Drop DCX Camilo keycaps

 <!--